FalconNL/mc2obj/README.md

 * Performance still leaves a lot to be desired.
 For those interested: according to the profiler the two slowest functions are indexString and addFace in ObjExport.hs.
   Suggestions for performance improvement are welcome.
-* Water and lava flows are stepped rather than sloped and have no side faces.
-  Code change required.
+* Water and lava do not display correctly.
+If anyony can work out how to correctly calculate the heights of each of the four corners, please let me know.
 * Redstone wire does not display correctly.
-Code change required.

 Minor: